 Flutter App Setup:

-- Install Flutter SDK:
+- Install the Flutter SDK.

-- Create a New Project:
+- Create a new project:

-pubspec.yaml
+Update pubspec.yaml

 flutter: